PennockTech/openpgpkey-control/README.md

    so are not made (exclusively) from the versions of the files included in the repo.

-Both of the first three tools mutate the content of this repository, but will often re-create the exact same content, letting Git handle the lack of differences.
+Each of the first three tools mutate the content of this repository, but will often re-create the exact same content, letting Git handle the lack of differences.
 The fourth tool should make no local changes.
 The fifth tool creates content excluded from this repository.